monome/teletype/docs/ops/queue.md

 The queue has a maximum size of 64 elements, with a dynamic length marker, set by `Q.N`.

-Most operators manipulates the elements up to (and including) length, but the remaining elements might be affected by some operators.
+Most operators manipulates the elements up to (and including) length.
+Exceptions are `Q.I i x` and `Q.P2`.

 Examples, only first 8 elements shown for clarity:
 By default all elements of the queue have a value of `0` and the length is set to 1.